 If you decide to go with this card and play your, ahem, cards right, you could easily offset the high annual fee of $695 with the statement and fee credits.
-Excluding the one-time sign-up bonus, the airline fee credit ($200), Uber credits ($200), Global Entry/TSA Precheck ($100), Saks credit ($100), digital entertainment credits (up to $240), Equinox credit (up to $300), Walmart+ credit ($155) and SoulCycle credit ($300) would offset the fee completely with a net of $90.
+After all, the card’s hotel and airline fee credits ($200 each), Uber credits ($200), Clear credit ($179), Global Entry/TSA PreCheck credits (up to $100), Saks credit ($100), digital entertainment credits (up to $240), Equinox credit (up to $300), Walmart+ credit ($155) and SoulCycle credit ($300) would offset the fee completely.
 Not to mention the savings provided by the other perks and benefits if you take advantage of all the card has to offer.

 Before you apply, take the time to compare top travel credit cards to determine which ones might work best for your needs.
 The Platinum Card could be ideal based on the way you travel and spend your rewards.
 Be sure you’re informed before committing to the price tag, even with the valuable benefits you’ll receive in return.

 Alternate Amex Cards if the Platinum’s annual fee is too high

 Some cardholders won’t get anywhere near using the benefits to offset the Platinum’s annual fee.
 In this case, they should look into other cards Amex offers.

-The American Express® Gold Card, for instance, offers new cardholders 60,000 Membership Rewards points after spending $4,000 within the first six months, and an annual fee of $250.
-It also gives rewards for dining, groceries, flights, and opportunities to earn credits for dining.
+The American Express® Gold Card, for instance, offers new cardholders 60,000 Membership Rewards points after spending $4,000 within the first six months and has an annual fee of $250.
+It also gives rewards for dining, groceries and flights and opportunities to earn credits for dining.